Canine Massage Clinic:

-Clinical Canine Massage is a vet-approved complementary therapy that offers drug-free pain relief and improved mobility for dogs with soft tissue injuries and orthopaedic conditions in just 1-3 sessions.
+Clinical Canine Massage is a vet-approved, complementary therapy that offers drug-free pain relief and improved mobility for dogs with soft tissue injuries and orthopaedic conditions, like Arthritis and Hip Dysplasia, in just 1-3 sessions.

 During the palpation they will examine the superficial muscles and tendons, searching for Strains, Sprains, Trigger Points and areas of Wide-Radiating Myofascial Pain, as they try to identify the source of your dog’s mobility issues and assess how best to improve them.